France risks gridlock after Macron handed hung parliament | Politics

 One key questions is whether Macron will try to strike a deal with the conservative Les Republicains (LR) or go down the minority government route.
 Les Republicains chief Christian Jacob said the party would stay in opposition.
 But while he described the stance as "near unanimous", some prominent members have indicated the party should cooperate with the government and act as a kingmaker.

 Some cracks emerged on the left.
-While Melenchon said Borne should face a confidence vote, socialist leader Olivier Faure, another senior figure within the leftwing alliance, said a call for her removal from office was not the bloc's common position for now.
+While Melenchon said Borne should face a confidence vote, socialist leader Olivier Faure, another senior figure within the leftwing alliance, said calling for Borne's removal from office was not the bloc's common position for now.

 If Macron fails to find an agreement with the opposition, the euro zone's second biggest economy faces political deadlock and possible snap elections down the line.
 A first major test will be a cost-of-living bill which Gregoire said the government will present in eight days when the new parliament sits for the first time.